shaziyev/dark-software-factory/README.md

 But for the sake of this experiment - and to keep the agents from fully taking over just yet we’ll treat this as Level 4-ish :)

+## Build Instructions

+If you want to replicate the experiment, the input files are available in the [baseline](baseline) directory.
+It contains the requirements as well as the code for a small prototype written in **Jupyter** (which is always a good choice for quick prototyping).

+The prototype code is referenced in the specification under the Technical Constraints / Implementation Guidance section.

 ## The Key Mechanism — Build → Test → Fix Loop

 The system is designed for asynchronous autonomous execution.